re6exp/rudy/README.md

 > robust solution.
 Half-assing as we've done doesn't make sense for now.

 > **UPDATE (2018-08-19):** RUDY + RESPOND FRAMEWORK: See [HACKING](./HACKING.md)
-> for notes on how to get set up and contribute to redux-first-router 2.0, AKA
+> for notes on how to get set up and contribute to Rudy
-> Rudy

 # Rudy Router, the successor of Redux-First Router